cjcobb6/Downsample/README.md

 The number of threads does not affect memory usage scaling, as each thread operates independently.

+The tests print out the flattened array of values given a variety of images

 compiled with g++ --std=c++11 -I ./zi_lib/external/include/ -pthread downsample.cpp